 Anime And Manga

-- Death Note features a criminal who his bio says is extremely violent and deranged because he is a marijuana addict.
+- Death Note features a criminal who, according to his bio, is extremely violent and deranged because he is a marijuana addict.
 Marijuana's effects do not include violent criminal behavior.
 This could be due to Marijuana Is LSD, or because marijuana use is highly stigmatized in Japan, to the point where Paul McCartney wasn't allowed into the country for ten years following a pot bust.

 - Every comic-book use of drugs fails miserably at pharmacology, especially the Batman villain Scarecrow, since his gimmick is a hallucinatory "fear gas."
 Hallucinogens take 30-90 minutes to circulate to the brain and actually cause hallucinations (and almost all are administered orally).
-Hallucinations are also extremely unpredictable and are usually caused by setting and expectations before ingesting the drug and most people can easily tell a hallucination from reality.
+Hallucinations are also extremely unpredictable and are usually caused by setting and expectations before ingesting the drug and most people can easily tell a hallucination from reality, although the Scarecrow does supply some set up by naming it a fear gas.
 In short, the drug onset is unlikely, the route of administration is atypical, and most importantly, the effects are wrong.
 Some drugs might fit:

 - Salvia Divinorum, which can be smoked.
 Inhalable, rapid onset, etc etc. Not nearly nasty enough to use as a weapon... but such chemicals do exist and can have most unpleasant effects.